-Psychology Residents can effectively work with a range of diverse individuals and groups with sensitivity to cultural competence.
+Psychology Residents are able to effectively work with a range of diverse individuals and groups with sensitivity to cultural competence.

 Competency 4: Professional Values and Attitudes.

 Psychology Residents behave in ways that reflect the values and attitudes of a professional psychologist.